chamambom/my-terraform-cloud-journey/README-Azure DevOps - What you need to know.md

 Azure Pipeline Breakdown

-Azure pipelines as code are created using .yaml syntax. the pipelines that you create will be versioned the same way as any code inside a Git Repository
+Azure pipelines as code are created using .yaml syntax. the pipelines that you create will be versioned the same way as any code inside a Git Repository.
  – making change to an Azure Pipeline?
 You can follow a pull-request process to ensure changes are verified and approved before being merged.
  -

+Pipeline basics

+    Every pipeline that you create, must have one job A job is a step or can consist as a series of steps that run sequentially as an unit Moving from jobs to stages; each pipeline may even contain multiple stages, with each stage containing multiple jobs!

 # Azure DevOps Extra Reading